First Aid for Sports Injuries - the Critical First 3 Minutes

 You are the sports trainer for a local "Under 14's" soccer team (or maybe you are a concerned parent).
-It is early on a cold winter's morning and the team has been on the field for only a few minutes.
-You turn your back for a second as two player's race for the ball and collide heavily.
+It is early on a cold winter's morning, and the team has been on the field for only a few minutes.
+You turn your back for a second as two players race for the ball and collide heavily.
 One goes down hard and groans loudly.
 You turn back to see one of your players lying motionless on the ground.
 You race onto the field, heading straight for the injured player.
-There is no time to waste, your 3 minutes has already started.
+There is no time to waste, and your 3 minutes have already started.
 What do you do next?

 Your First Priority: Do No Further Damage!

 Check to see if the injured player is in any further danger.
 If so, you need to control it, preferably by removing the danger (i.e. stopping the game) or removing the player.

 Once there is no more danger to the player, you need to get a response from them.
 Ask if they

 If you cannot get a response, get someone to call an ambulance or doctor immediately.
 Then check their airway, breathing, and circulation.

 If you can get a response, apply the S.T.O.P. regime.
 This involves (S) stop, (T) talk, (O) observe, and (P) prevent further damage.

 Stop the injured player from moving!
 They must stay as still as possible to prevent further damage and allow you to assess the injury.